mickeyh/dotfiles/README.md

 After cloning you may want to:

    1. Install Karabiner-Elements and copy `osx/karabiner.json` into the root of Karabiner's config folder.
-Check the "Remap Command_L to Hyper" custom rule.
+Check the "Change left_command to command+control+option+shift" "complex modification" is enabled.
    1. Switch the Control and Capslock keys in System Preferences > Keyboard > Modifier keys.
    1. Set up spaces.
        1. Uncheck "Automatically rearrange..." in System Preferences > Mission Control.